Pupil Premium Analysis

 What is the Pupil Premium?
 The Pupil Premium was introduced in April 2011.
 In 2012–13 schools were allocated a total of £1.25 billion funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
 The aim of this survey was to identify how schools were using this money to raise achievement and improve outcomes for these pupils.
 The survey is based on the views of 262 school leaders gathered through inspections and telephone interview questionnaires conducted by Her Majesty’s Inspectors.

-Annually, the accounting officers of all academy trusts open on or before 31 August are required by the ‘Academies Financial Handbook’ to complete a value for money statement to help them self-assess what they have done to maximise the impact of their money in the period ended 31 August each year.
-Broadway’s value for money statement and annual report can be viewed via the buttons below.
+Annually, the accounting officers of all academy trusts open on or before 31 August are required by the ‘Academies Financial Handbook’ to complete annual report to help them self-assess what they have done to maximise the impact of their money in the period ended 31 August each year.
+Broadway’s annual report can be viewed via the buttons below.

 |Broadway Value for money statement (2013 – 2014)